octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 ### Node synchronisation

-Whenever a node starts, it tries to retrieve the most current head of the chain from its peers and all the block from Genesis to that head.
+Whenever a node starts, it tries to retrieve the most current head of the chain from its peers and all the block from the Genesis to that head.
 This can be a long process if there are many blocks to retrieve.

 So, rather than taking days to download the Tezos blockchain from the P2P network, a node can be quickly synchronized in a few minutes from a **snapshot**.

 > The term snapshot is a bit of an unfortunate term as it already has another meaning in Tezos, which is the schedule for baking rights.
 To be clear, the snapshot we are talking about is completely different from the baking rights snapshot.
-This snapshot is a compressed copy of the chain at a certain block.
+This snapshot is a compressed copy of the chain from a certain block.
 > To learn more about snapshots, [here](https://blog.nomadic-labs.com/introducing-snapshots-and-history-modes-for-the-tezos-node.html) is an article from Nomadics Labs.

 #### Downloading snapshot